bitcoin/bips/bip-0139/wallet_potential_usage.md

 ## Proposed: backup-event metadata

-`wallet.description` scored zero across all twelve wallets, and the two `~` are misfits - Sparrow's `wallet.label` is not used as a description in reachable UI code, and Specter's is per-wallet where a Specter wallet *is* an account, so it maps to `account.description`.
+`wallet.description` scored zero across all wallets, and the two near-misses were misfits - Sparrow's `wallet.label` is not used as a description in reachable UI code, and Specter's is per-wallet where a Specter wallet *is* an account, so it maps to `account.description`.
 No wallet has anything to say about a wallet as a whole that would not sit better on the